atextor/OGIT-wiki/Getting-Started-Part-1.md

 # Overview

-This tutorial covers how one can access data stored in GraphIT.
+The first part of the tutorial covers how one can access data stored in GraphIT.
 The test service resides at `https://graphit-test.arago.de/`.
 REST explains how the service is used via curl (via http), CLI explains how the service is used with the graphit-cli (via zmq).

 ## Authenticating